Justin Rose savours world No 1 status after runner-up finish

 Rose was determined to dethrone Dustin Johnson at the summit of the world rankings with a victory at Aronimink, while a win would have set another landmark as the most successful Englishman on the PGA Tour.

-But he remains tied with Sir Nick Faldo with nine titles each as he was unable to match Keegan Bradley's par on the first play-off hole after both finished a shot clear of the field on 20 under par following the rain-delayed final round.
+But he remains tied with Sir Nick Faldo with nine titles each as he was unable to match Keegan Bradley's par on the first play-off hole after both finished a shot clear of the field on 20 under par following the rain-delayed final round on Monday.

 The Ryder Cup star had one hand on the title when he birdied 16 and 17 to keep pace with Bradley, and Rose needed only a par at the last for victory when the American pushed his second into the grandstand and failed to get up-and-down.